andreirujannn/ausy_academy_2022/Tasks/Task1_linux_scripting.md

 # Bonus #2
 1. Write the same functionality without using for or if statements.
 2. Add command line argument to switch between the two implementations

+# Bonus #3 - Error handling
+1. Check exit code for each command, and exit early if it didn't succeed.
+2. Exit code shall be different for each error case
+3. Echo the reason of early exit(e.g Cannot create new branch)